unit8co/darts/README.md

 ### Install darts

-Install Darts with all available models: `pip install 'u8darts[all]'`.
+Install Darts with all available models: `pip install darts`.

-As some models have relatively heavy (or non-Python) dependencies, we also provide the following alternate lighter install options:
+As some models have relatively heavy (or non-Python) dependencies, we also maintain the `u8darts` package, which provides the following alternate lighter install options:

 * Install core only (without neural networks, Prophet or AutoARIMA): `pip install u8darts`
 * Install core + neural networks (PyTorch): `pip install 'u8darts[torch]'`